jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/ffmpeg/program-no-inline/clang/13/O1/divergences/scale/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: clear_context at mpegvideo.c:663:5
-    CT: Jump to external code for memset
-    RF: Jump to external code for memset
-  Occurrences: 1

-LibraryCallRemoved
-  Before events:
     CF: codec_parameters_reset at codec_par.c:36:5
     CT: Jump to external code for memset
     RF: Jump to external code for memset